 Visitors to Bran Castle can explore its historic interiors and enjoy the scenic surroundings, as well as learn more about the Dracula legend and the real history that has contributed to its enduring popularity.
 It's a place where history and myth converge, offering a unique and eerie experience for those intrigued by a world of vampires and Gothic architecture.

 Glamis Castle, located in Angus, Scotland, is renowned for its long history and association with various ghostly legends and hauntings.
 It is considered one of the most haunted castles in Scotland.
-While the authenticity of these ghost stories is a matter of debate, they have contributed to the castle's reputation for paranormal activity.

 Perhaps the most famous legend associated with the castle is the story of the "Monster of Glamis."
 It is said that within the castle, there was a hidden, deformed heir born to the family.
 The child was supposedly kept hidden in a secret chamber, and his presence has been associated with paranormal occurrences.